 Of course!
-If you want to change your box size, box type, potato preference or fruit preference just let us know before the Monday of the week you want your changes to be made.
+If you want to change your box size, box type, potato preference or fruit preference just let us know by 12pm on a Saturday for changes to be implemented the following week.

 What happens if I want to leave the box scheme?

 Just let us know when you’d like your last box to be delivered, and we will cancel all future payments and work out whether you’re due a refund.
 It is of course, preferable if you leave the scheme after you’ve received all of your paid boxes, but we understand this isn’t always possible.
-Do remember however that we place our orders on a Monday PM so will need to know before then!
+Do remember however that we place our orders on a Monday AM so will need to know by 12pm on a Saturday!

 What is the difference between us and the big commercial organic box schemes?

 We strive to be as local and community focused as meaning we don’t operate with mark-ups that make organic fruit and veg a lifestyle choice accessible only to the affluent.
 However this means we don’t have the resources to organise and offer bespoke boxes where customers are allowed to exclude certain items.
 We are unlikely to provide you with tomatoes from Spain in your weekly boxes in the middle of winter, or lots of vegetables that are out-of-season in the UK but air-flown from Europe or further afield.
 Our promise is that your organic fruit and veg boxes will all contain produce that has been grown as close to East London as possible.
 We may also give you some very interesting veg that don’t make it into the national schemes because they’re too big.